 The History of Underride Legislation and Regulation

-Underride laws have existed since 1953, when they were made mandatory for large tractor-trailers.
+Truck underride legislation has existed since 1953, when they were made mandatory for large tractor-trailers.
 The first standard required trucks with cargo beds that were 30 or more inches off the ground, and rear tires 24 or more inches from the rear of the cargo bed, to have underride guards with a minimum rear guard height of 30 inches from the ground.
 Certain vehicle/body types were exempted.

 After Mansfield’s 1967 death, the Department of Transportation’s National Highway Traffic Safety Administration (NHTSA) recommended enhanced requirements and more stringent testing for underride bars.
 In a 1969 Notice of Proposed Rulemaking (NPRM), the Federal Highway Administration said, “It is anticipated that the proposed standard will be amended, after technical studies have been completed, to extend the requirement for underride protection to the sides of large vehicles.”